 ‘Cause Raggy Dolls are happy just to be – Raggy Dolls, dolls like you and me.”

-Hearing this when I was a kid would unfailingly make me cry.
+Hearing this when I was a kid would often make me cry.
 It was the kind of crying you wanted to do; the kind that’s a purge, leaving you drained but strangely contented afterwards.
 I hated school.
 Hated it.
 I hated the fear I always felt that I’d say something stupid, or not know something every other kid seemed to know.
 So many times, I’d not know how to reply to a normal slice of conversation, so instead of saying anything, I’d just look at the other kid in silence until they went away.
-The people who know me well know that I still do this now, though I’m usually better at hiding it.
-But I’ll leave a room without a word, or hide behind a door if I hear footsteps coming down the hall, or just look away and say nothing as a conversation drags on, because literally all I’m able to think of is how I want the other person not to talk to me for a while.
-Family, friends, anyone.
+The people who know me well know that I still occasionally do this now (usually when I’m mega-tired and deadlines loom), though I’m better at hiding it.
+(And, importantly, school became a lot better post-age 6.)
 Back then, I had no ability to conceal such awkwardness, I just knew that staring at them made them stop after a while.

 7. From that, to this: